r-world-devs/GitAI/README.md

 purrr::walk(results, function(result) {
   result$text |> stringr::str_wrap(width = 80) |> cat("\n\n")
 })
-#> GitStats is an R package that allows users to systematically retrieve and
+#> GitStats is an experimental R package that facilitates the extraction
-#> analyze data from GitHub and GitLab repositories, including repository details,
+#> and analysis of git data from GitHub and GitLab, providing insights into
-#> commit statistics, user contributions, release logs, file contents, and R
-#> package usage, all formatted in a unified manner.
+#> repositories, commits, users, and R package usage in a structured format.
 #>
 #> GitAI is an R package that leverages AI and Large Language Models to extract
-#> and summarize insights from GitHub or GitLab repositories, enabling users to
+#> insights from GitHub or GitLab repositories, allowing users to define project
-#> efficiently set project scopes, select relevant files, and process repository
+#> scopes, select relevant content, and process repositories efficiently in a
-#> content in a tidyverse-friendly manner.
+#> tidyverse-compliant manner.
 #>
-#> DataFakeR is an R package that enables users to generate synthetic data samples
+#> DataFakeR is an R package that enables users to generate synthetic datasets
-#> while maintaining predefined structural and relational attributes of the
+#> while maintaining specified assumptions about the original data structure,
-#> original data, facilitating experimental data simulation and testing.
+#> facilitating data simulation for testing and analysis.
 ```

 ## See also